-- The complainant states that his father, Mr Ljubomir Knežević, was abducted on 6 May 1999 in Vushtri/Vučtrn.
-His whereabouts remain unknown to date. - 6.
-The complainant states that he reported his father's abduction to KFOR, UNMIK, the Ministry of Internal Affairs of the Republic of Serbia, and the International Committee of the Red Cross. - 7.
+- 4. The complainant is the daughter-in-law of Mr Vojimir Živić and the cousin of Mr Dragan Živić. - 5.
+The complainant states that Mr Vojimir Živić and Mr Dragan Živić were abducted from the village of Starorujicë/Staro Rujce, municipality of Lipjan/Lipljan, in July 1999.
+Since that time their whereabouts have remained unknown. - 6.
+The complainant states that the disappearance was reported to the International Committee of the Red Cross (ICRC), UNMIK Police, KFOR and another organisation.
+An ICRC tracing request for Mr Vojimir Živić and Mr Dragan Živić remains open. - 7.
 On 9 December 2008, UNMIK's responsibility with regard to police and justice in Kosovo ended with the European Union Rule of Law Mission in Kosovo (EULEX) assuming full operational control in the area of the rule of law, following the Statement made by the President of the United Nations Security Council on 26 November 2008 (S/PRST/2008/44), welcoming the continued engagement of the European Union in Kosovo.
 Between 9 December 2008 and 30 March 2009, all criminal case files held by the UNMIK Department of Justice and UNMIK Police were handed over to their EULEX counterparts.